Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

 * As a reader, I want to buy a book in few steps so that I can progress quickly on my reading goals
 * As a reader, I want to have access to recommendations/ reviews about books so that it can help me to choose the next book to read
 * As a reader, I want to save book in a wishlist so that I can buy it later
-* As a reader, I want to sell books I read already so that I can invest in buying new ones
-* As a reader, I want to exchange the books I read with other readers so that I can save money and interact with the readers community

 2. Returning Visitors Goals

 * As a reader, I want to be encouraged to read more so that I can reach my reading goal
 * As a reader, I want to see my reading goals progress so that I can be motivated to read more
-* As a reader, I want to be able to share reviews about my readings so that I can also help others to decide their reading
+* As a reader, I want to build a list of my future readings, so that I don't lose time browsing online for new books
-* As a reader, I want to recommend the books I read so that I can have the feeling to be part of a community and it will motivates me to reach my goal
-* As a reader, I want to be able to eupload online a book to sell so that I can market it better or remove it when it is sold out
+* As a reader, I want to be able to manage a list of future readings so that I know what would be my next purchase

 3. Frequent User Goals